What Are the Wisconsin Bankruptcy Exemptions?

 Wild Card Exemption

 The wildcard exemption has a special place in a Chapter 7 bankruptcy.
 This is mainly because it allows you to protect your otherwise unprotected assets.
-And this means you can protect those assets which are typically not covered under standard federal exemptions from getting liquidated.
-Wisconsin exemptions and federal bankruptcy exemptions are quite similar.
-This is because both sets of laws have a homestead exemption, and other exemptions, such as pensions, insurance benefits, and child support, among others.
-However, keep in mind that only the federal bankruptcy exemptions have a wildcard exemption that can be applied to anything you own (this is up to a specific value).↑ Back to top
+And this means you can protect assets that aren't typically covered under standard federal exemptions from getting liquidated.

 Personal Property Exemptions